Try these fun watercolor painting ideas using watercolor techniques like alcohol resist, sticker resist and saran wrap to create space art.

 It’s fun to experiment with different amounts of plastic and wrinkling techniques!
 Each painting will be totally different and totally gorgeous.

 You can remove the plastic wrap once the paint is dry (about 1 hr).
 The wrinkled plastic creates all kinds of interesting lines and shapes in the paint, perfect for inspiring constellations.

 Use a metallic sharpie and a ruler to connect a few lines, making dots or stars at each intersection.
 My kids loved creating their own unique constellations!

 Thanks again to OOLY for sponsoring this post to help bring all these fun art activities to you and your family!
 We think OOLY watercolor products are high quality art supplies that your kids will enjoy using over and over again!

-More Watercolor Activities for Kids
+More Watercolor Painting Ideas for Kids

 - How to Make Raised Salt Paintings

 - 6 Amazing Watercolor Resist Techniques To Try With Kids